Pranay-bedse/Heart-Disease-or-Not/README.md

-# ML-Project
+# Heart Dieseas or Not
-To Identify weather the Patient has Heart Disease or Not(Classification Based Project)
+Classification Based Machine Learning Project